dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ## Current status

-OpenCore Legacy Patcher v1.0.0 will provide most functionality in Sonoma, however some challenges remain.
+OpenCore Legacy Patcher v1.0.0 will support Sonoma for all models normally supported by the Patcher, however some challenges remain.
+You can find information about them below.

-This build includes both Legacy Metal and non-Metal patches for macOS Sonoma.

 ## Issues